 Skincare Secrets You Can Use Right Now

 Skincare can often feel like a science, and with new technology and new research constantly being updated, it is not unusual to feel behind the curve.
-Below, we have rounded up the newest skincare secrets so that you can get to work protecting that precious epidermis and look forward to a new year ahead with even better skin!
+Below, we have rounded up the newest skincare secrets so that you can get to work protecting that precious epidermis and look forward to even better skin!
 Luckily, most of these tips are easy lifestyle changes that make a big impact on our quest for luminous, youthful skin.

 You may already know how important collagen is to maintaining plump and healthy skin, but studies are showing that taking collagen peptide supplements works wonders, too!
 Peptides are amino acid chains that build collagen in skin, and collagen is responsible for making up the connective tissues in ligaments and skin.
 Basically, it is what holds the skin together, and as we age and our natural ability to produce collagen decreases we see a breakdown in the structure of the skin, leading to wrinkles and sagging.
 Taking collagen peptides both topically and internally can help reduce eye wrinkles and build healthy collagen and elastin for smoother, bouncier skin.
 Collagen peptide supplements in the form of capsules, gummies, and drink mixes are readily available at health stores.

 Want another way to help your appearance from the inside out?
 High-intensity exercise that significantly raises your heart rate is shown to promote skin that acts and looks younger, thanks to increased blood flow and more energetic mitochondrial cells.
 Studies show that participants who perform high-intensity exercise for four hours a week have significantly younger-looking skin than those who do not work out.
 Even if you lead a more sedentary lifestyle, exercising even moderately twice a week gets your heart rate up enough to see changes in as little as 3 months.